dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 In the FIQ interrupt handler we:
   1. Write to the clear event GPIO address to clear the interrupt.
-  2. Set the global register to indicate the interrupt occured.
+  2. Set the global register to indicate the interrupt occurred.

 We can do these in either order.
 My measurements above did them (1) and then (2).
 Weirdly, if I swap the order, then the times jump up